drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Advantages of Single Enantiomer Drugs
 *[Enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other

-The advantages of single enantiomer drugs are multiple.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/advantages-single-enantiomer-drugs-4c96a82d'><i class='fa fa-play' aria-hidden='true'></i></button>The advantages of single enantiomer drugs are multiple.
 These involve its pharmacokinetic properties, selectivity and patent related aspects, all of which are detailed in the following pages.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other